Working Remotely as a Lawyer

 It’s at times like this that both staff and management start asking whether people could work from home on days when commuting is not viable.
 Ah… the joys of ‘telecommuting’ as it used to be called – a concept some law firms swear by and others swear at.
 So does it work or does it not?
 And are the issues technological or cultural?

 Technology and Remote Working

-Let’s start with the tech… It is certainly true that in the early days, telecommuting was dogged by technical issues and not just in terms of there being no broadband infrastructure with the only comms channels being dial-up modems or ludicrously over-priced ISDN, but also the inadequacy of the software that law firms were running.
+Let’s start with the tech… It's certainly true that in the early days, telecommuting was compromised by technical issues and not just in terms of there being no broadband infrastructure with the only comms channels being dial-up modems or ludicrously over-priced ISDN, but also the inadequacy of the software that law firms were running.

-All those technology issues have now been resolved.
+All these technological issues have now been resolved.
 In the age of high-speed broadband, collaborative working, modern document management systems and modern email, saying “computer says no” is no longer a valid excuse for not embracing remote working.
-Large international practices have been doing it for the best part of 20 years, enabling their staff to access their messages and files whether they are in Manchester or Maracaibo.
-Even accountants have firmly embraced remote working, also out of necessity as their staff are frequently working out of the office for prolonged periods conducting audits at client premises.
-And also out of necessity, barristers and many small legal firms have long embraced remote working because they are frequently trapped in Crown, County and Magistrates courts waiting for their cases to be called.
+Large international practices have been doing it for the best part of 20 years, enabling their staff to access their messages and files whether they're in Manchester or Maracaibo.
+Even accountants have firmly embraced remote working, albeit partly out of necessity, as their staff are frequently working out of the office for prolonged periods conducting audits at clients' premises.
+Similarly, barristers and many small legal firms have also long embraced remote working because they're frequently trapped in Crown, County and Magistrates Courts waiting for their cases to be called.